-Cinema and Soft Power: Configuring the National and Transnational in Geo-Politics
+Cinema and Soft Power: Configuring the National and Transnational in Geo-politics

-Author: Stephanie Dennison , Rachel Dwyer
+Author: Stephanie Dennison (Professor of Brazilian Studies, University of Leeds) , Rachel Dwyer (Professor, SOAS, University of London)

 Publisher: Edinburgh University Press